digital-methods/recreationalmarijuana/index.md

 # Recreational Marijuana

-## Analysis of Recreational Marijuana Proposition's in California and Arizona (2016)
+## Newspaper Analysis of Recreational Marijuana Proposition's in California and Arizona (2016)

 2016 Proposition:
 * Proposition 205 - Arizona